loosolab/UROPA/docs/config.md

 of these queries will annotate the peaks.
 The query that allowed each feature to be selected for annotation will be shown in the last column of the output tables.
 If only one query is provided, the value of 'priority' can be 'True' or 'False', without any difference in the output annotation.
 Default value is 'False'.
 #GTF
-The 'GTF' file should be of the standard GTF format (9 columns), as described by [Ensembl GTF format](http://www.ensembl.org/info/website/upload/gff.html>).
+The GTF file should be of the standard GTF format (9 columns), as described by [Ensembl GTF format](http://www.ensembl.org/info/website/upload/gff.html>).
 The GTF file acts as annotation database.
 If it is not in the right format, a conversion can be done by UROPA.
 For more information see [Custom annotation](custom.md)
-#bed
+#BED
-The 'bed' file can be any tab-delimited file containing the detected enriched regions from a peak-calling tool (e.g. MACS2, MUSIC, FindPeaks, CisGenome, PeakSeq)
+The BED file can be any tab-delimited file containing the detected enriched regions from a peak-calling tool (e.g. MACS2, MUSIC, FindPeaks, CisGenome, PeakSeq)
-or any other table with genomic regions of a minimum of 3 columns and complying with the known bed format, as described by [Ensembl Bed format](http://www.ensembl.org/info/website/upload/bed.html).
+or any other table with genomic regions of a minimum of 3 columns and complying with the known BED format, as described by [Ensembl Bed format](http://www.ensembl.org/info/website/upload/bed.html).
 #bigWig
 A 'bigwig' file is optional and if specified, it gives the advantage of the peak summit, which can give a more precise annotation than the peak center.
 As shown in the image below,
 sometimes the center (geometric mean) is not the real center of the enriched region. (function 'find_summit', which checks compatibility of bigwig-bed for the 'chr-' prefix